 Attendance and class participation are essential for the successful completion of this course.
 Feel free to ask questions or express concerns outside of the class structure.
-However remember that if you have questions, others may have similar concerns so please ask during class or post to the discussion board when applicable.
-Asking questions on discussion board will help facilitate your learning and often stimulate discussion.
+Comments and questions are welcome; however, they should be relevant to the discussion and presented in a respectful manner.
+Remember that if you have questions, others may have similar concerns so please ask during class or post to the discussion board when applicable.
+Asking questions will help facilitate your learning and often stimulate discussion.
 Collaboration with each other is encouraged outside of class times.
 There will be point deductions for tardiness.
 There is no opportunity for make-up work.